-Many classes of quantum circuits are designed to be \emph{structurally-equivalent} --- i.e., they contain the same structure of physical pulses, but the virtual phases in the single-qubit gates might differ.
-In some cases, structurally-equivalent circuits implement a different overall logic operation, as is the case for many variational quantum algorithms \cite{cerezo2021variational}, such as the variational quantum eigensolver \cite{peruzzo2014variational}, the quantum approximate optimization algorithm \cite{farhi2014quantum}, and the circuits used for quantum machine learning \cite{biamonte2017quantum, benedetti2019parameterized}.
-On the other hand, some structurally-equivalent circuits are instead designed to be \emph{logically-equivalent}, as is the case for noise tailoring methods such as randomized compiling (RC) \cite{wallman2016noise, hashim2021randomized}, Pauli frame randomization \cite{knill2004fault, kern2005quantum, ware2021experimental}, and equivalent circuit averaging \cite{hashim2022optimized}.
-Similarly, many circuits used for quantum characterization, verification, validation (QCVV) are by design structurally-equivalent (for a given circuit depth).
+Many classes of quantum circuits have \emph{structural equivalency}, i.e. they contain the same structure of physical pulses, but the virtual phases in the single-qubit gates might differ.
+The equivalent circuit structure can implement the same or different logical operations.
+In the case of many variational quantum algorithms \cite{cerezo2021variational}, such as the variational quantum eigensolver \cite{peruzzo2014variational}, the quantum approximate optimization algorithm \cite{farhi2014quantum}, and the circuits used for quantum machine learning \cite{biamonte2017quantum, benedetti2019parameterized}, the equivalent structure implements different logical operations.
+On the other hand, some structurally-equivalent circuits are \emph{logically-equivalent}, as is the case for noise tailoring methods such as randomized compiling (RC) \cite{wallman2016noise, hashim2021randomized}, Pauli frame randomization \cite{knill2004fault, kern2005quantum, ware2021experimental}, and equivalent circuit averaging \cite{hashim2022optimized}.
+Similarly, many circuits used for quantum characterization, verification, and validation (QCVV) are structurally-equivalent for a given circuit depth by design.
 For example, state tomography, quantum process tomography \cite{chuang1997prescription}, gate set tomography (GST) \cite{blume2013robust, blume2017demonstration}, randomized benchmarking (RB) \cite{emerson2005scalable}, cycle benchmarking (CB) \cite{erhard2019characterizing}, and many others.